dany-kun/taberando/README.md

   tool ([Clippy?](https://github.com/rust-lang/rust-clippy))
 - [ ] Improve multi-threading
 - [ ] Allow for more flexibility on the data by adding a tag system
-- [ ] Improve data structure or data storage to be more performant and avoid N+1 issues
+- [ ] Improve data structure and data storage to be more performant and avoid N+1 issues

 ### Environment Variables